Am I eligible for a Graduate Assistantship?

 What about the Mandatory Student Health Insurance Program?

 Any graduate student receiving an assistantship must either participate in the student health insurance program as mandated by the USG Board of Regents or request a waiver of participation by showing proof of coverage under a group plan.
-The waiver must be requested each semester.

 Note: United Health Care is the current insurance carrier!
 Students can apply for insurance premium waivers through UHC's Web site.